Menu

 After a Justice of the Peace grants an emergency intervention order, the accused must be given a copy of the order.
 The order does not take effect against that person until they receive a copy of the order.

+Because these are emergency orders, a judge must confirm them after the fact.
 The judge must look over the order and the supporting papers within three working days of getting the documents from the Justice of the Peace.
 If the judge is not satisfied that there was evidence for the order, the judge can schedule a rehearing of the matter.
 The accused or the victim can ask a judge to review the order at any time.

 Victim's Assistance Order